Segen Packs, Eugene,

 In the Medford, Oregon of 1964, I had heard about the new sport of backpacking, but when I looked around the limited horizons of Southern Oregon, there was only "Lamports" (Lamport Sporting Goods)....
 And Lamports only stocked two kinds of packs-- the old wood-framed Trapper Nelsons, and the new-fangled aluminum frame ones with some kind of hipbelt and a canvas-like packbag...of course, I purchased the more modern one.
 This loyal pack lasted only two years, meeting its demise in 1966 when I placed it too near my campfire.
 Exhaustion was my excuse-- I had just climbed Mt.
 McLoughlin solo, and wasn't paying proper attention.

-in the more populous and progressive Willamette Valley, I learned
+college in the more populous and progressive Willamette Valley,

-of the OSU Alpine Club.
-We took field trips to Corvallis, Salem
+members of the OSU Alpine Club.
+We took field trips to Corvallis,

-and Eugene, each of which had an "Andersons Sporting Goods,"
+Salem and Eugene, each of which had an "Andersons Sporting

-in Oregon's largest city there were TWO Mountain stores to visit!
+miles north in Oregon's largest city there were TWO Mountain stores

 mostly supported themselves selling backpacking gear, outdoor